Maisho20/Maisho20/README.md

 - 👨🏽‍💻 I’m currently Studying at Politeknik Negeri Malang
 - 🌱 I’m currently Web develope, Mobile develope and machine learning
 - 👯 I'm very happy if you want to work together with me 🤝
-- ⚡️ Besides Programming , I loves Music and playing Dota 2
+- ⚡️ Besides Programming , I loves Music and playing Dota 2.
+ (Ps: and i also love you <3)
 - 🤔 I'm also interested about UI/UX design

 <br><br><br>